Primary Navigation Mobile

 With your washer fluid topped up, check the windscreen wipers are good condition.
 Give them a visual inspection to make sure the wiper blades are free from cracks or splits.
 Then test them by spraying washer fluid on the windscreen to see the wipers clear the windscreen properly.

-Old windscreen wiper blades are removed by either gently unhooking or sliding the blade from the bracket.
-Fitting new ones is simply the reverse of this.
+3. Replace if needed: Most blades can be removed by unhooking or sliding them from the bracket.
+Fitting new ones is just as easy — reverse the process.

 Headlights